-Moving to a new home is a stressful task on its own and can be exhausting when it comes to planning, readjusting, and the physical task of moving.
+Moving to a new address is a stressful task on its own and can be exhausting when it comes to planning, readjusting, and the physical task of moving.

-But the thing about moving houses is that it's not just a chore for family members, but it can also be stressful to pets when being introduced to a new environment.
+But the thing about moving houses is that it’s not just a chore for family members, but it can also be stressful for pets when being introduced to a new space.

 Let’s explore different ways to introduce pets to a new home without causing too much stress on your furry friends.

 Why Keeping Pets Happy during the Move Matters

 Introducing pets to new surroundings can be a hit or miss, depending on your furry friend, Animals like dogs are very territorial, and relocating them to a new home can cause some stress and anxiety.